How To Wholesale Real Estate In Alabama: Step By Step (2025)

 As a beginner, the first thing you’ll want to do before you dive into the Alabama sub-markets is contacting a wholesale real estate mentor.

-Mentors are professional real estate investors and wholesalers that would be happy to assist you on your journey.
+Mentors are professional real estate investors and wholesalers who would be happy to assist you on your journey.

 There are plenty of ups and downs associated with wholesaling real estate.
 A mentor can help guide you and put you in touch with the right cash buyers, attorneys, and realtors.
 They’ll also be able to feed you properties and help you choose the best market to start in.